ankushmundhra/min_max/README.md

-# christlogin
+# min_max
-Automated Internet Login System for Christ University Students
+A script that calculates min_max values for each records in dataset